Semistable Higgs bundles, periodic Higgs bundles and representations of algebraic fundamental groups

 {\itshape First approach.}\\

 Let $X$ be a smooth scheme over $S_n$.
 Let $\bar X:=X\otimes \Z/p^{n-1}\Z$ be its reduction mod $p^{n-1}$.
-Since our arguments relies heavily on local calculations using a set of minimal generators (with possible relations) of an $\sO_X$-module, it is cleaner to assume from the beginning that objects in $\sH(X)$ are \emph{locally free}.
-This defect is not an issue in the second approach.
-Also, we need to introduce some extra categories which shall appear only in this approach.
-The category $\mathcal{H}^{ni}(X)$ is a variant of $\sH(X)$: its object is also a tuple $(E,\theta, \bar{H}, \bar{\nabla},\overline{Fil},\bar{\psi} )$; but the integrabilities on $\theta$ and $\bar{\nabla}$ are not required.
-For simplicity, such a tuple (either in $\mathcal{H}^{ni}(X)$ or in $\sH(X)$) is written briefly as $(E,\bar{H})$.
-Second, let $MCF_{p-2}(X)$ be the category of locally free $\sO_{X}$-modules with $W_n$-linear connections (not necessarily integrable) and a Hodge filtration of level $\leq p-2$ which is \emph{locally direct summand}.
+Since our arguments rely heavily on local calculations using a basis of local sections of an $\sO_X$-module, we will restrict ourselves in this approach to the full subcategory $\sH_{lf}(X)\subset \sH(X)$ consisting of \emph{locally free} objects.
+However, this restriction is caused mainly for simplicity in the local arguments.
+For a general coherent object, we may use a set of minimal generators with possible relations for a coherent object locally.
+Also, we need to introduce some other categories which will be used only in this approach.
+The category $\sH^{ni}(X)$ (resp. $\sH^{ni}_{lf}(X)$) is a variant of $\sH(X)$ (resp. $\sH_{lf}(X)$): its object is also a tuple $(E,\theta, \bar{H}, \bar{\nabla},\overline{Fil},\bar{\psi} )$; but the integrabilities on $\theta$ and $\bar{\nabla}$ are not required.
+For brevity, an object in $\sH(X)$ or $\mathcal{H}^{ni}(X)$ is written as $(E,\bar{H})$.
+Second, let $MCF_{p-2}(X)$ be a category of filtered $\sO_X$-modules equipped with (not necessarily integrable) connections: its object is a triple $(H,\nabla,Fil)$, where $H$ is a locally free $\sO_{X}$-module, $\nabla$ is a $W_n$-linear connection on $H$, and $Fil$ a finite exhaustive decreasing filtration of locally free $\sO_X$-submodules on $H$ of level $\leq p-2$ which is locally split and satisfies Griffiths' transversality.
 There is a diagram of these categories connected by natural functors: